Reducing Interest Rate or Flat Interest Rate, which is better?

 - Flat Interest Rate

-In the Reducing Interest Rate calculation method, the rate of interest on your loan keeps on reducing as it is always calculated on the remaining principle amount which gets reduced daily, monthly, quarterly or annually.
+In this type, the rate of interest on the loan amount keeps on reducing i.e. the next EMI is calculated on the remaining principle amount which gets reduced daily, monthly, quarterly or annually.

-Flat Interest Rate calculation method on other side implies that your rate of interest remains constant and is calculated over the entire loan tenure.
+Flat Interest Rate method calculates EMI keeping the rate of interest constant throughout and is calculated over the entire loan tenure.
 The unpaid loan amount is never reduced over the loan tenure.

-It is always suggested to take a loan at reducing balance interest rates as the Flat rate calculation comes out to be more expensive.
+It is always suggested to take a loan at reducing balance Interest Rates as the Flat Interest Rate calculation comes out to be more expensive.

 |REMINDER SERVICES||EMI CALCULATOR|